otto-de/b2b-design-system/ADRs/007_Table_component.md

 declared in the host elements meaning they live still in the light-dom and can be overwritten.

 This was necessary because of how the elements are structured, where all children are passed in slots but are still part of the light-dom.
-For any `dysplay` styles to work it needs to be declared in the light-dom as well.
+For any `display` styles to work it needs to be declared in the light-dom as well.

 ### Links
 Examples of table-data implementations (option1)